U.S. regulator drops case against two London forex traders

-LONDON, July 8 (Reuters) - A U.S. federal regulator has dropped a case against two former top London currency traders that alleged exchange-rate rigging, their lawyers said on Thursday, drawing a line under an eight-year pursuit by U.S. authorities.
+LONDON (Reuters) -A U.S. regulator has dropped a case against two former top London currency traders that alleged exchange-rate rigging, the agency said on Thursday, drawing a line under an eight-year pursuit by U.S. authorities.

-The U.S. Office of Comptroller of the Currency (OCC) withdrew its case in federal court against Richard Usher, an ex JPMorgan (JPM.N) head of EMEA foreign exchange spot trading, and Rohan Ramchandani, Citigroup's (C.N) former European forex trading head, according to their lawyers and a court notice.
+The U.S. Office of Comptroller of the Currency (OCC) withdrew its case in federal court against Richard Usher, an ex JPMorgan head of EMEA foreign exchange spot trading, and Rohan Ramchandani, Citigroup’s former European forex trading head, according to their lawyers, the agency and a court notice.

+“The agency made its decision to drop the case on the advice of counsel after careful deliberation of the specific facts and circumstance involved,” said an OCC spokesman.

+“While the agency is no longer pursuing this particular action, it is committed to holding individuals accountable for their actions,” the spokesman added.

 The men, who have faced no action by British authorities, were acquitted by a jury in U.S. District Court in 2018 on charges of scheming to rig the multi-trillion dollar forex market.
 They had travelled voluntarily to the United States to face the charges.